ph1ncyn/ph1ncyn/README.md

 ###

 <p align="left">✨ I create programs for Windows<br>📚 I like to develop in the programming of programs and games.<br>🎯Goals: 1.
-Become a geek in the field of C# and Winapi 3, as well as Unity.
+Become a geek in the field of C# and WinUI 3, as well as Unity.
 2. Get to know github better<br>🎲 Fun fact: i'm love JetBrains Rider</p>

 ###